John Charles Molteno: Political career

-The fight for Responsible Government
+The fight for responsible government

 The Cape economy was in a recession in the early 1860s when Molteno moved back to Cape Town, remarried and bought Claremont house (At the time an estate of orchards and vineyards, not the busy suburb that it is today).

 Molteno had been elected to the Cape Colony's first parliament in 1854, representing Beaufort, the first municipality in southern Africa.
-However, in spite of the elected parliament, executive power remained firmly in the hands of a British Governor, appointed by London, meaning that the country was run primarily according to Britain's interests, rather than southern Africa's.
+However, in spite of the elected parliament, executive power remained firmly in the hands of a British governor appointed by London.
 Molteno's experiences fighting in the frontier wars had given him a contempt for what he saw as the incompetence and injustice of British imperial rule in Southern Africa, as well as a lifelong belief in the need for efficient and locally-accountable democracy.
 From his first entry into parliament, he therefore began a long political battle to make the Cape's Executive democratically accountable (or "responsible" as it was known), and thus to give the country a degree of independence from Britain.

 Over the years his Responsible Government movement grew, and eventually dominated parliament and Cape politics.
-In the 1860s the autocratic British Governor Edmond Wodehouse made repeated attempts to dismantle the few elected bodies the Cape had, and assume direct control over the colony.
-Molteno led the fight against these measures, using his electoral control to cut off the Governor's budget and effectively starve his administration into compliance.
-After nearly a decade of struggle, the defeated Governor was recalled in 1870, amid great local celebration.
+In the 1860s, autocratic British Governor Philip Wodehouse made repeated attempts to dismantle the few elected bodies the Cape had, and assume direct control over the colony.
+Molteno led the fight against these measures, using his electoral control to cut off Wodehouse's budget and effectively starve his administration into compliance.
+After nearly a decade of struggle, the defeated Wodehouse was recalled in 1870, amid great local celebration.

 Finally in 1872, with the consent of the new Governor Sir Henry Barkly, Molteno saw the decisive bill through parliament and brought the Cape Colony's government under local control for the first time.

-After first offering the post to Saul Solomon and William Porter, Molteno agreed to become the Cape Colony's first Prime Minister.
+After first offering the post to Saul Solomon and William Porter, Molteno agreed to become the Cape Colony's first prime minister.